 Given the looming deadline of Prop 19 (effectively on Feb.
-11, 2021), folks are wondering of they should transfer their real property to their children NOW (prior to Feb.
+11, 2021), folks are wondering if they should transfer their real property to their children NOW (prior to Feb.
 11, 2021), or leave things as they are.
-The FEW factors to consider when making this very difficult decision include not only preserving the property taxes, but also income taxes, capital gains taxes, gift taxes, estate taxes, property rights, transfer to multiple children, if the property is of residential use, commercial use or mixed use, if the property is a single family residence/condo or a multi-unit property, etc. There are more questions than answers when considering all of the above.
+The FEW factors to consider when making this very difficult decision include not only preserving the property taxes but also income taxes, capital gains taxes, gift taxes, estate taxes, property rights, transfer to multiple children, if the property is of residential use, commercial use or mixed-use if the property is a single-family residence/condo or a multi-unit property, etc. There are more questions than answers when considering all of the above.

-PRESEVING PROPERTY TAXE BASE VERSUS CAPITAL GAINS TAXES (STEP UP IN COST BASIS)
+PRESERVING PROPERTY TAXE BASE VERSUS CAPITAL GAINS TAXES (STEP-UP IN COST BASIS)

 Conversely, if the child INHERITS the property upon the parent's death, the child gets a STEP UP in the cost basis to the parent's date of death value of the property.

 As such, if the Child Plans to SELL the parent's property, they will pay much higher capital gains taxes on a gifted property than on an inherited property.
 While the property tax on the gifted property would be lower, if the child does not even plan to “reside” in it, but wishes to sell it, the damage of the higher capital gains tax is greater than the “savings” in property taxes.

 Conversely, if the child plans to LIVE in the property, a gift during a parent's life would make sense, to preserve the property taxes at the lower level (since capital gains taxes would be a moot point).